 If the email is from your email address, this is due to manipulating the name in the ‘from:’ field.
 Whilst this can look scary, it means nothing.
 Hackers can manipulate the name in the ‘from:’ field, making the sextortion email look scarier.
 So, if the sextortion email seems like it comes from you, do not panic.
 This is a typical manipulation for cybercriminals.

 Could a random person record my webcam?

-Simple steps like having the Webroot chrome extension can keep malicious sites at bay, as well as routinely updating your password so any information hacker does have are useless.
+Simple steps like having the Webroot Chrome extension can keep malicious sites at bay, as well as routinely updating your password, so any information hacker does have are useless.

-Contract your IT supplier to check the legitimacy of the email, and then if the sender is linked to yourself – the authorities should be alerted.
+Contract your IT supplier with any concerns, and then if the sender is linked to you – the authorities should be alerted.